Find free Los Angeles County public records through official agencies in mere minutes.

 For Level 2 checks–if requested and authorized–the DOJ will send the fingerprint images to the FBI to check for matches in the national criminal history database.
 If a match is found, the FBI will send back to the DOJ a cumulative criminal history report containing information from all states and agencies that have reported information on this subject to the FBI.

-The applicant background check status can be checked by entering the subject’s Automatic Transaction Identifier (ATI) number and date of birth.18
+The applicant’s background check status can be checked by entering the subject’s Automatic Transaction Identifier (ATI) number and date of birth.18

-How Can You Check for Warrants in Los Angeles County?
+How To Check Who Has Warrants in Los Angeles County

 Los Angeles County public records include warrants and they can be found at the city, county, or state levels.
-The best way to check if someone has a warrant is by visiting a local sheriff’s office or police station to inquire.
+The best way to check if someone has a warrant issued within Los Angeles County is by visiting a local sheriff’s office or police station to inquire.

 Los Angeles County residents can check with the Los Angeles County Sheriff’s Department (LASD) in person or by phone.2